chain4travel/magellan/README.md

-🔴WARNING: This has been deprecated, please read [this.](https://docs.avax.network/build/tools/deprecating-ortelius) 🔴

-# Ortelius
+# Magellan

-A data processing pipeline for the [Avalanche network](https://avax.network).
+A data processing pipeline for the [Camino network](https://camino.foundation).

 ## Features

-- Maintains a persistent log of all consensus events and decisions made on the Avalanche network.
+- Maintains a persistent log of all consensus events and decisions made on the Camino network.
 - Indexes Exchange (X), Platform (P), and Contract (C) chain transactions.
-- An [API](https://docs.avax.network/build/tools/ortelius) allowing easy exploration of the index.
+- An [API](https://docs.camino.foundation/build/tools/magellan) allowing easy exploration of the index.

 ## Prerequisite